alidcast/interdep/README.md

 With tools.deps alone, you can configure `:local/root` deps for each sub-project, but you can't activate their `aliases` from another project.
 So in practice, you have to configure all aliases in one place, defeating the purpose of separating logic into interdependent projects.

-The goal of Interdep, then, is to provide a way to load multiple sub-project aliases from the root project, while still being able to run the subrepos independently when necessary.
+Interdep, as a result, provides a flexible yet standardized a way to unify multiple subrepos configs, update their paths, and activate their aliases from the from the root directory.
+It's as transparent as possible with tools.deps, so subrepos can be run independently as well.
 ## Design Goals
 * Preserve `:local/root` convention for configuring local dependencies.
 * All subrepos to configure their deps in their own nested directory.